Fa-doon/Fa-doon/README.md

 **Here's a quick summary about me**:

 - 😊 Pronouns: She/her
-- 😊 I’d be delighted if I could get some assistance with open-source projects and internships.
+- 😊 I'm continously expanding my knowledge of JavaScript, system design, API services and databases.
-- 💼 Job interests: Backend Engineer (Intern or Junior level).
+- 💼 Interests: Backend Engineering roles and open source projects.
-- 📫 You can contact me by sending an email to fadoon.tar@gmail.com.
+- 📫 You can contact me by sending an email to fadoon.tar@gmail.com

 ---